The Wairoa District Council is located on Queen Street, Wairoa, next to Coronation Square

 (Except public holidays and unless otherwise notified.)

-Wairoa District Council and the Maori Committee have made submissions to the Local Government Commission on the draft proposal to create one Hawke's Bay Council.
-Following hearing, the LGC will produce a final proposal.
-This is likely to result in a petition calling for a referendum, in which registered voters will have a chance to say 'YES' or 'NO' to amalgamation.
+Wairoa District Council and the Maori Standing Committee have made submissions to the Local Government Commission on the draft proposal to create one Hawke's Bay Council.

 Central Government have indicated that changes are set to take place in the way Local Government is organised.
 This could mean changes in representation, responsibilities and how Councils currently operate.